If the emotional is too on-top of the speaking voice, surrendering to a guiding thought an idea, a proposition, a question can pass as urgent.

 In Forbidden Memory, we have the same gritty teeth grinding against a gruesome dictatorship.
 But these are no longer the different sectors that gathered in the main streets of Manila.
 These are no longer the fed-up shouts from the national Capital.
 These teeth are those of the Moros in Mindanao, groups of Filipinos who have long been banished from the narrowing constructions of the nation.

-Teng’s Forbidden Memory documents perhaps one of the most inhumane acts—state-perpetrated at that—committed against the Moros of Mindanao.
+Teng’s Forbidden Memory documents perhaps one of the most inhumane acts state-perpetrated at that committed against the Moros of Mindanao.
 In 1974, Marcos was behind the Malisbong Massacre that killed at least 1500 Moros.
 In 1974, Marcos was being Hitler.
-That historical event has long waited for a kind of resuscitation – a more widespread and institutional telling should follow soon, but Teng’s documentary provides a brazen beginning.
-His work presents the survivors of the massacre in the flesh, telling their troves of stories, laying them open for retrieval, perhaps enunciating them as a form of retribution, doing what Said said: “speaking truth to power.”.
-If possible I’d appreciate quoting them and discussion further
+That historical event has long waited for a kind of resuscitation a more widespread and institutional telling should follow soon, but Teng’s documentary provides a brazen beginning.
+His work presents the survivors of the massacre in the flesh, telling their troves of stories, laying them open for retrieval, perhaps enunciating them as a form of retribution, doing what Said said: speaking truth to power as Said said.

 Speaking in the First Person

 Does the documentary film ask to be read in a way that attention to formal matters (i.e. the exhibition of technique) must be paramount?

 The documenter instead asks, although even this may need to be qualified, and then the survivors from the community speak.
 It would not be too far-out to think that the filmmaker asks them to do only one thing: to tell their stories.
 Here are the cameras, here are the films: go, speak.